Ethan-zhengyw/Command-Line-Sicily/README.md

 All you have to do is the following things

   - get this repository's folder and place it in anywhere you want
+  - modify ./sicily/soj.conf and put it into the same directory with your source code file
   - add these code into your vimrc file (Do replace content between '' with your main.py path)

         let g:PATH_SICILY_MAINPY='/home/zheng/文档/sicily/main.py'